The Freedom of Minimalism

 Visit to a Tiny House Community

-Finally, I felt it was time we tour tiny houses, to see what they’re really like and to get a feel for their size.
+Finally, I felt it was time to tour tiny houses, see what they’re really like, and get a feel for their size.
 Last year, we toured a tiny house community called River Ridge Escape in Menlo, Georgia.
 We thought we’d find the sizes shockingly small like the people on the tv shows.
 But we didn’t, they were about what we expected.
 Even the smallest one at the time, around 170 square feet, did not shock us.
 Tiny homes are often designed with efficient use of space, so most offer everything people need.
-The 400 square feet homes were lovely and featured porches, upscale finishes, full kitchens, washer/dryer, and storage.
+The 400-square-foot homes were lovely and featured porches, upscale finishes, full kitchens, washer/dryer, and storage.
 Some even have bathtubs.
-The largest on their site was 700 square feet and we found that one almost too large!
+The largest on their site was 700 square feet which seemed almost too large!

-My son in the loft of the Sea Breeze
+My son in the loft of the Sea Breeze, staring out the window.
+Carpeted floor, double window.

-My son in the loft of the Sea Breeze
+My son in the loft of the Sea Breeze.
+Photo by Marie Cullis.

 The tiny house community rents a few of the homes on Airbnb, so we decided to go back one weekend to try one out!
-We rented out a 500 square foot model called the Hawthorn, a home with 2 bedrooms plus a loft, which my son quickly claimed as his room!
+We rented out a 500-square-foot model called the Hawthorn, a house with 2 bedrooms plus a loft, which my son quickly claimed as his room!

 Next Steps

 As much as we love the communities of River Ridge Escape, relocating there is not an option for my family.
 So what about putting a tiny house on a piece of land where we live now?
-I’ve pursued this for about a year and it has turned out to be extremely complicated.
-I’ll tell you all about it in my next post.
+I’ve pursued this for about a year and discovered it is extremely complicated.
+I’ll tell you all about it in my next article.
 Thank you for reading, and please subscribe!

 Additional Resource: